 Congress is Considering Major Improvements to the PPP Loan Program

-- Forgiveness for borrowers under $150,000 will be "streamlined" (a single form and no documents delivered) and under $1 million will have and "intermediate forgiveness process."
+- Forgiveness for borrowers under $150,000 will be "streamlined" (a single form and no documents delivered).
+Above $150,000 will be under existing requirements.

-- Loan forgiveness will be expanded to include certain supplier costs, operating and other expenses.
+- Loan forgiveness expenses will be expanded to include certain supplier costs, operating and other expenses.

-- Second "draw"of PPP loans for businesses under 300 workers or within the SBA size threshold for their industry that can demonstrate 50 percent lost revenue compared with a reference period.
+- Second round of PPP loans for businesses that can demonstrate a 25% drop in gross revenue in a quarter in 2020 compared with the same quarter in 2019.
 These loans will be calculated similarly to the last round, but will have a smaller cap.